 It only remains to provide the construction of the modification (13).
 Suppose $g\colon Q\to \R$ is a simple Morse function on a~triad $(Q,Q_-,Q_+)$ such that $\reeb(g)$ is isomorphic to the graph in Figure \ref{figure:rearrangement_in_modification_(6)} $(i)$.
 Let $v$ and $w$ be adjacent vertices of $\reeb(g)$ as in the figure and let $v_1$ be a vertex of degree $1$ in $\reeb(g)$ adjacent to $v$ and corresponding to the submanifold $V_1$ of $Q$, so $V_1$ is a single point (extremum of $g$) or component of $Q_-$.
-If it is an extremum, than use the modification (8) and then (9) to obtain the graph from Figure \ref{figure:rearrangement_in_modification_(6)} $(ii)$.
+If it is an extremum, then use the modification (8) and then (9) to obtain the graph from Figure \ref{figure:rearrangement_in_modification_(6)} $(ii)$.
 Therefore assume $V_1$ is a component of $Q_-$.
 First, rescale the function along the edge between $v$ and $v_1$ so that the value on $v_1$ is greater than the value on $w$.
 Take a neighbourhood $U$ of this edge containing no other vertices than $v$ and $v_1$ such that the corresponding submanifold $S$ of $Q$ forms a triad $(S,V_1\sqcup S_1,S_2)$.
 Change a function $g$ on $S$ by defining a new simple and ordered Morse function on $(S,S_1,V_1\sqcup S_2)$ without critical points being extremum.
-By \cite[Proposition 3.2]{Michalak2} this produces a function with Reeb graph as in $(ii)$.
+By \cite[Proposition 3.2]{Michalak-DCG} this produces a function with its Reeb graph as in $(ii)$.
 The modification (5) leads to the case $(iii)$, and the analogous argument as before allows us to pass~to~$(iv)$.
 Finally, the modification (14) for a simple Morse function~$g$ can be obtained from (13) for the function $-g$. \end{proof}

-\begin{remark} Note that the constructed function $f$ in the proof of the above theorem in the case of surfaces can be simple if $W|\N$ is non-orientable or has genus $0$ since then $g$ can be taken to be simple (see \cite{Michalak-TMNA}).
-It is the case for example if $W$ has odd genus. \end{remark}
+\begin{remark} Note that the constructed function $f$ in the proof of the above theorem in the case of surfaces can be simple if $W|\N$ is non-orientable or has genus $0$ since then the function $g$ in the proof can be taken to be simple (see \cite{Michalak-TMNA}).
+It is the case for example if $W$ is non-orientable of odd genus. \end{remark}